-Azion Edge Storage allows you to create buckets and integrate your object storage with your edge infrastructure.
-This guide covers how to upload and download objects from a bucket using the Azion API and Edge Runtime.
+Azion Object Storage allows you to create buckets, store and manage data at the Edge, and integrate your object storage with your edge infrastructure in a simple way — the fastest way to get started is using the Azion Console, but you can also automate processes via API or Azion Runtime; this guide covers how to upload and download objects from a bucket using the Console, the Azion API and Azion Runtime.

-Read How to create and modify an Edge Storage bucket for bucket operations.
+Read How to create and modify an Object Storage bucket for bucket operations.

 Terminal window